faalbers/GitFlow/README.md

 // to publish and make a pull request on github publish to GitHub

-git flow feature finish frank
-git flow release start 0.1.0
-git flow release finish 0.1.0
-git flow bugfix start bad
+git flow feature finish frank // this will ALSO remove the branch on Github if you changed it git flow release start 0.1.0 git flow release finish 0.1.0 git flow bugfix start bad